The story of My Happy Journal.

-My name is Kirsty, and I love books, drawing and all things craft and paper-orientated.
+My name is Kirsty, and I love books, drawing and all things craft and paper-based.

-I am a full-time Workplace Change and Design consultant, and as a parent, I am striving to spend more quality time with my children.
+I'm a full-time Workplace Change and Design consultant, and as a parent, I constantly strive to spend more quality time with my children.

-I created My Happy Journal with my children in order to spend additional time together.
-It is designed to celebrate and savour the daily memories, encourage communication, laughter, connection and to inspire future adventures.
-It is filled with ideas for fun activities and can be the springboard to further extraordinary family experiences.
+I created My Happy Journal with my two lovely children in order to spend additional time together.
+It's designed to celebrate and savour the daily memories, encourage communication, laughter, connection and to inspire future adventures.
+It's filled with ideas for fun activities and can be the springboard to further extraordinary family experiences.

 If I'm completely honest, it was partly created because I felt I was missing out on so much when at work and was concerned that all the best parts of my children's week were passing me by.
 Besides the fun and creative sections, My Happy Journal embraces mindfulness by encouraging moments of calm and a positive mindset.
 By creating the journal, I feel much more connected with my children.
 I embrace the glitter Ribena berry magical moments, the spontaneous fun and their utter fabulousness.
 It has also helped us have deeper conversations and practice mindfulness.